Skip to main content

 #5 Storage and Transfer

-Despite some online research we were still unsure and slightly reluctant to drag our backpacks there.
+Despite some online research, we were still unsure and slightly reluctant to drag our backpacks there.
 So we stayed the extra night in Puerto Iguazú and took the time to investigate whether it is possible.

-Unfortunately we failed to find the exact storage prices but we imagine it to vary and roughly starting around $250 (€10).
+Unfortunately, we failed to find the exact storage prices but we imagine it to vary and roughly starting around $250 (€10).

-With bags in hand, grab the 7.30am bus departing Puerto Iguazù to arrive at Iguazú Falls for 8am.
+With bags in hand, grab the 7.30am bus departing Puerto Iguazù to arrive at Iguazú Falls at 8am.
 Store the bags and set off for a few hours of sunshine and fresh brisk walks.

 It is possible to explore all the walking circuits, avail of the free boat trip, enjoy some lunch and still make it across to Foz do Iguaçu by evening.
-However if you wish to opt in for all the “extras” we mentioned above then you might be cutting it.
-In that case it makes sense to visit the Falls across two days.
+However, if you wish to opt in for all the “extras” we mentioned above then you might be cutting it.
+In that case, it makes sense to visit the Falls across two days.

 Even if you do decide to remain in the park until closing time, it is still possible to make it across the border once you don’t mind arriving after sunset.